The History of Games for Quantum Computers

 In July, a section was added to the tutorial for the QISKit quantum SDK.
 It had been promised for a while, but in this month it was finally founded with a notebook on the ‘Quantum Counterfeit Coin Problem’.

 This isn’t really a game in the standard sense.
 It’s something that you can study with game theory, but not really something that you play.
-This is also true of another early addition to this section: Quantum Magic Squares.
+This is also true of another early addition to this section: Quantum Magic Squares (this has since been moved elsewhere in the tutorial).

 Nevertheless, this section of the tutorial was intended to contain games that can be played as well.
 Accordingly, it soon became the home of Battleships with partial NOT gates.